This post contains affiliate links

+Today, it's easier than ever to overspend without even realizing it.
+Many people are spending mindlessly without even realizing where all their money is going.
 Today I wanted to share a story, a story that may sound all too familiar, a day in the life of an overspender:

 7:00 AM The alarm goes off.
 You promised yourself you would take full advantage of your unlimited class pass at that swanky spin studio; but your bed feels so warm and cozy, you’ll just skip it this morning…. and again the next morning… and again the next morning.
-Before you know it your only going once a week, which is averaging out to be about $45 a class!
+Before you know it you're only going once a week, which is averaging out to be about $45 a class!

 What to do: You have 2 options here:

-1. Start waking up or making the time after work to start using this class pass.
+1. Start waking up or making the time after work to start using the class pass.
 Enlist an accountability buddy if you need.
 You bought that pass in the first place because you clearly had a goal in mind (whether it was to feel better, lose weight, etc.), so start working to achieve that goal and stop throwing money down the drain!

 2. Sometimes life really does get hectic, in which case you need to be honest and realistic with yourself.
 Do you have the time to use this membership?
 Do their classes work with times in your schedule?
 If the answer is no, it is time to cancel the membership.
 Look into either joining a cheaper gym altogether or seeing if you can buy a class package (i.e. 10 classes for $120) with no time limit for usage on it.
-This way you have the freedom to go when it fits with your schedule.
+This way you have the freedom to go when it fits within your schedule.
 I personally try to pay $10 per class.
 So what that means, is if I do buy an unlimited membership, my goal is to go as many times that month, that it whittles the cost of each class down to $10.
 This is beneficial to me in two big ways: 1.
 I am feeling like I am getting my money’s worth and feeling good, 2.
-I am getting those endorphins going usually a 3-4 times a week, which again, leaves me feeling good.
+I am getting those endorphins going usually a three to four times a week, which again, leaves me feeling good.

 8:30 AM You stop by the coffee shop on your way into work to kick start your morning.
 If you are like the average American, you are probably spending about $20 a week on coffee, for a yearly average of almost $1,100!